 ~ There is rarely such a thing as an unavoidable encounter with a snake.
 Even if you find yourself face to face with one, all you have to do is take a step or two in reverse and you’ll be out of striking range.

 ~ Teach your dog to avoid snakes.
 A snake-sniffing dog is usually bitten on the face or neck.
 If your dog is bitten by a rattlesnake, get her to a vet as soon as possible.
 Better yet, put her through a snake avoidance training course such as Rattlesnake Alert at http://www.rattlesnakealert.com or Get Rattled! at http://www.getrattled.com.

 ~ If you are bitten by a rattlesnake, do not attempt treatment in the field.
 Cutting, sucking, tourniquets, ice, and liquor are outdated treatment methods that can do more harm than good.
 Today’s snakebite kit consists of a cell phone and car keys.

 ~ There is a 25% chance that a bite is “dry,” meaning that no venom was injected.
 Symptoms of envenomation may include pain, swelling, nausea, muscle tremors, weakness, dizziness and tachycardia (rapid heartbeat).
 Keep the bitten extremity lower than your heart.
 Stay calm and get to a hospital or call 911 and have help come to you.

 ~ Snakebite deaths in America are extremely rare, but time is of the essence.
 The longer a bite goes untreated, the more damage can occur to tissues and bodily systems.

 ~ Do not kill the snake that bit you.
 It’s a waste of valuable time.
-Besides, except in limited circumstances, it is against state law to kill a snake in most states, and killing a protected or endangered species could result in a hefty fine.
+Besides, except in limited circumstances, it is against state law to kill a snake in most states, and killing a protected or endangered species in Utah could result in a hefty fine.